 The 1997 Silver Eagle (Buy on eBay) has the third lowest bullion coin mintage for the series, however it only carries a slight premium.
-In total, the US Mint produced 4,295,004 of the silver bullion coins, representing a higher total than only 1994 and 1996.
+In total, the United States Mint produced 4,295,004 of the silver bullion coins, representing a higher total than only 1994 and 1996.

 The 1997 Proof Silver Eagle (Buy on eBay) has the third lowest mintage for a regular proof issue of the series and accordingly carries a premium compared to more common dates.
 The coins were produced for collectors with a maximum authorized mintage of 500,000 coins and priced at $23.00 each.